Transformative year: Black coaches now lead 50% of NBA teams

 “Our league leads the charge,” Mike Brown said.
 “Hopefully other leagues will follow suit.”

-But he also points out that he longs for a day when 50% of the coaches in a league being Black won't seem like a milestone.
+But he also points out that he longs for a day when 50% of the coaches in a league being Black won't seem like a milestone, saying that's “the dream."
+And Silver echoed those sentiments.

+“I’m particularly proud of numbers and roughly 50% of our head coaches are Black now, the goal is that that's not newsworthy," Silver said.
+“And when people are hired, the first reaction isn't the color of their skin."

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports.
 Follow the AP’s coverage of the NBA’s 75th anniversary season: https://apnews.com/hub/nba-at-75